-The company believes that these attributes, along with the positive clinical experience worldwide, support ZOLYD as a first-line treatment for complicated urinary tract infections (cUTI) suspected to be caused by MDR pathogens.
+The company believes that these attributes, along with the positive clinical experience worldwide, support CONTEPO as a first-line treatment for complicated urinary tract infections (cUTI) suspected to be caused by MDR pathogens.
 Approximately 25% of cUTIs are caused by MDR bacteria and limited treatment options are available.
-In addition, non-clinical data have shown that ZOLYD acts synergistically with certain other antibiotics to improve bacterial killing and restore susceptibility to agents otherwise demonstrating resistance.
+In addition, non-clinical data have shown that CONTEPO acts synergistically with certain other antibiotics to improve bacterial killing and restore susceptibility to agents otherwise demonstrating resistance.

 - Complicated urinary tract infections (cUTI)